-As well as having 30% of your salary paid tax free, there are other benefits to the Netherlands’ 30% ruling.
+In addition to getting 30% of your salary paid tax-free, there are other benefits to the Netherlands 30% ruling.

-As a partial non-resident, you will consequently not pay income tax on assets in Box 2 and 3 (except for real estate located in the Netherlands and substantial shareholding in a Dutch resident BV) and you are entitled to the partnership ruling in Box 1.
+Non-residents don’t have to pay income tax on Box 2 and 3 income (except on real estate located in the Netherlands and substantial shareholding in a Dutch resident BV).
+You will also be entitled to the partnership ruling in Box 1.

 If you have a foreign driving licence, in most cases you have to redo your test in order to obtain a Dutch licence.
 However, if you benefit from the 30% ruling, it is possible to exchange your foreign driving licence for a Dutch licence without retaking the test.
 This also applies to all family members registered at the same address as the holder of the 30% ruling.